-Certain Underlying Funds may purchase and sell futures contracts and may also purchase and write options on futures contracts.
-The futures contracts may be based on various securities, securities indices, foreign currencies and other financial instruments and indices.
-Certain of the Underlying Funds may engage in transactions only with respect to certain equity indices.
-An Underlying Fund may engage in futures and related options transactions in order to seek to increase total return or to hedge against changes in interest rates, securities prices or, to the extent the Fund invests in foreign securities currency exchange rates, or to otherwise manage its term structure, sector selection and duration in accordance with its investment objective and policies.
-Certain Underlying Funds may also enter into closing purchase and sale transactions with respect to such contracts and options.
-The investment adviser of the Underlying Fixed Income Funds will also use futures contracts and options on futures contracts to manage the Underlying Funds' target duration in accordance with their benchmark or benchmarks.
+The Strategic Factor Allocation may purchase and sell futures contracts and may also purchase and write call and put options on futures contracts.
+The Fund may purchase and sell futures contracts based based on various securities, securities indices, foreign currencies and other financial instruments and indices.
+The Fund will engage in futures and related optionstransactions in order to seek to increase total return or to hedge against changes in interest rates, securities prices or currency exchange rates, or to otherwise manage its term structure, sector selection and duration in accordance with its investment objective and policies.
+The Strategic Factor Allocation Fund may also enter into closing purchase and sale transactions with respect to such contracts and options.
+The Investment Adviser will also use futures contracts and options on futures contracts to manage the Fund's target duration in accordance with its benchmark.

-Futures contracts entered into by an Underlying Fund have historically been traded on U.S. exchanges or boards of trade that are licensed and regulated by the Commodity Futures Trading Commission ("CFTC") or, with respect to certain Underlying Funds, on foreign exchanges.
+Futures contracts entered into by the Fund have historically been traded on U.S. exchanges or boards of trade that are licensed and regulated by the Commodity Futures Trading Commission ("CFTC") or, with respect to certain funds, on foreign exchanges.
 More recently, certain futures may also be traded either over-the-counter or on trading facilities such as derivatives transaction execution facilities, exempt boards of trade or electronic trading facilities that are licensed and/or regulated to varying degrees by the CFTC.
 Also, certain single stock futures and narrow based security index futures may be traded either over-the-counter or on trading facilities such as contract markets, derivatives transaction execution facilities and electronic trading facilities that are licensed and/or regulated to varying degrees by both the CFTC and the SEC, or on foreign exchanges.

 Neither the CFTC, National Futures Association ("NFA"), SEC nor any domestic exchange regulates activities of any foreign exchange or boards of trade, including the execution, delivery and clearing of transactions, or has the power to compel enforcement of the rules of a foreign exchange or board of trade or any applicable foreign law.
 This is true even if the exchange is formally linked to a domestic market so that a position taken on the market may be liquidated by a transaction on another market.
 Moreover, such laws or regulations will vary depending on the foreign country in which the foreign futures or foreign options transaction occurs.
-For these reasons, a Underlying Fund's investments in foreign futures or foreign options transactions may not be provided the same protections in respect of transactions on United States exchanges.
+For these reasons, a Fund's investments in foreign futures or foreign options transactions may not be provided the same protections in respect of transactions on United States exchanges.
 In particular, persons who trade foreign futures or foreign options contracts may not be afforded certain of the protective measures provided by the Commodity Exchange Act ("CEA"), the CFTC's regulations and the rules of the NFA and any domestic exchange, including the right to use reparations proceedings before the CFTC and arbitration proceedings provided by the NFA or any domestic futures exchange.
 Similarly, those persons may not have the protection of the U.S. securities laws.

 Futures Contracts.
-A futures contract may generally be described as an agreement between two parties to buy and sell particular financial instruments for an agreed price during a designated month (or to deliver the final cash settlement price, in the case of a contract relating to an index or otherwise not calling for physical delivery at the end of trading in the contract).
+A futures contract may generally be described as an agreement between two parties to buy and sell particular financial instruments or currencies for an agreed price during a designated month (or to deliver the final cash settlement price, in the case of a contract relating to an index or otherwise not calling for physical delivery at the end of trading in the contract).